-If you like colour and sparkle, Punjabi Market will be your kind of shopping.
-Pashminas and saris may be purchased for very affordable prices.
-And everywhere you go, you’ll see (and hear the tinkle of) luminescent bangles.
-Bangles in all colors of the rainbow are available at East West Quality Wear (6657 Main St.) and at Palika Gift House (6526 Main St., #3).
+If you like colour and sparkle, Punjabi Market will be your kind of shopping destination.
+Pashminas and saris can be purchased for very affordable prices.
+And everywhere you go, you’ll see (and hear the tinkle of) luminescent bangles in all colors of the rainbow.
 But it’s the fabrics that truly shine: Even if you don’t sew, it’s worth stopping into some of the incredible fabric stores to ogle the plentiful bolts of silks.
 Shopping in Punjabi Market also comes with a soundtrack.
-Bhangra, the super-danceable music made popular by Bollywood and the Oscar-winning film “Slumdog Millionaire,” can be heard wafting from shops up and down Main Street.
+Bhangra, the super-danceable music made popular by Bollywood and the Oscar-winning film “Slumdog Millionaire,” can be heard floating from shops up and down Main Street.

 Arthur Erickson Ross Street Sikh Temple

 Punjabi Market is primarily a residential and shopping district, but there is one important attraction nearby — the Sikh temple at the foot of Ross Street.
 Designed by Vancouver native son Arthur Erickson in 1969, the contemporary structure is an example of the straight lines and symmetry that made Erickson one of Canada’s most beloved architects.
 Visitors are welcome to peek inside the impressive structure, provided you follow the Sikh custom by taking off your shoes and covering your hair with a provided kerchief or headscarf.